valory-xyz/docs/README.md

-# docs
+# Autonolas Developer Documentation

 This repository aggregates the documentation of all the Autonolas ecosystem products.
-This repository aggregates the documentation of all the Autonolas ecosystem products.

 ## Requirements